vmware/photon/docs/photon-admin-guide.md

     -   [Options for Commands](#options-for-commands)
     -   [Commands](#commands)
     -   [Adding a New Repository](#adding-a-new-repository)
+    -   [Adding the Dev Repository to Get New Packages from the GitHub Dev Branch](#adding-the-dev-repository-to-get-new-packages-from-the-github-dev-branch)
 -   [Managing Services with systemd](#managing-services-with-systemd)
     -   [Viewing Services](#viewing-services)
     -   [Controlling Services](#controlling-services)